-- Assessment resources included within the Discovery Education Programme - Individual RHE books across the school used to record thoughts and feelings upon reflection after an RHE or PSHE session - Every lesson plan includes success criteria so teachers can assess against it - Assessments will be used to pass on information between teachers during transition times.
+- Assessment resources included within the Discovery Education Programme - Class floor books across the school used to record thoughts and feelings upon reflection after an RHE session. - Every lesson plan includes success criteria so teachers can assess against it - Assessments are made both formatively and summatively based on children's shown understanding within lessons.
+Due to the subject matter, expression both orally and recorded is used to make assessments.
+These assessments will be used to pass on information between teachers during transition times.
 Pupils' personal development will be communicated to parents within the end of year report.

-As a result of a progressive, well-sequenced and purposeful RHE curriculum, the children of St Oswald's will have a strong understanding of the school's six Christian values: respect, compassion, friendship, service, trust, and justice.
+As a result of a progressive, well-sequenced and purposeful RHE curriculum, the children of St Oswald's will have a strong understanding of the school's six Christian-rooted values: respect, compassion, friendship, service, trust, and justice.
 This will lead to them being well-prepared for a successful future and promote life skills that support learning and will help them to lead a positive life.